YOGA AND PILATES ARE DIFFERENT

 The first difference, their impact on the body; yoga affects the flexibility of the body, it makes the body more flexible and also helps to increase the flexibility of body joints slowly.
 During the pilates exercise, you are focusing on your body’s core strength.
 You do all the moves by your body power and the strength of your muscles will increase in time.

-Both yoga and pilates has lots of health benefits.
+Both yoga and pilates have lots of health benefits.
 During your session, you have to focus on your breath.
 So, if you start yoga or pilates; you will learn true breathing techniques.
 The breathing has some different impacts on yoga and pilates.
-In a Pilates class with effective inhalation and exhalation allows the gas exchange of oxygen and carbon dioxide to occur effectively, ensuring blood pH is maintained. the quantity of oxygen coming into the body and traveling to the muscles to help them become more relaxed so true breathing during the pilates has physical benefits.
+In a Pilates class with effective inhalation and exhalation allows the gas exchange of oxygen and carbon dioxide to occur effectively, ensuring blood pH is maintained the quantity of oxygen coming into the body and traveling to the muscles to help them become more relaxed so true breathing during the pilates has physical benefits.

 On the other hand, breathing in yoga, of course, has physical importance but the other advance of its mental impact.
 Yoga has an extremely balancing effect on the nervous system through the use of deeper breathing and yoga is an effective healthcare management system using the breath to unite mind, body, and spirit, movement, and meditation.
 It also incorporates philosophical elements, science, and an ethical way of life.